Femshot/alx-system_engineering-devops/0x13-firewall/README.md

 Containers on demand cannot be used for this project (Docker container limitation)

 Be very careful with firewall rules!
 For instance, if you ever deny port 22/TCP and log out of your server, you will not be able to reconnect to your server via SSH, and we will not be able to recover it.
 When you install UFW, port 22 is blocked by default, so you should unblock it immediately before logging out of your server.

+# Port Forwarding in ufw
+Optional:
+Edit /etc/default/ufw file and enable packet forwarding by changing DEFAULT_FORWARD_POLICY=”DROP”.
+Change DROP to ACCEPT so it looks like this: DEFAULT_FORWARD_POLICY=”ACCEPT”.
+This change allows UFW to forward packets, which is necessary for port forwarding.

+save changes and exit

+Edit /etc/ufw/before.rules file, add a NAT-table before or after the Filter-table

+Make sure to enable network pass through on specified ports

+Restart ufw